richafnu/Viva/Viva/insights/advanced/admin/manage-settings-copilot-dashboard.md

 >[!Note]
 >This change will go into effect in 24 hours.
 This will be used for the metric comparison between groups in the Copilot Dashboard.

-The dashboard’s adoption and impact pages provide group-level metrics for groups that meet or exceed the minimum group size you set, which by default is 10 employees.
+The dashboard's adoption and impact pages provide group-level metrics for groups that meet or exceed the minimum group size you set, which by default is 10 employees.

 If your tenant does *not* have a Viva Insights license and you're a global admin, use these steps to set the minimum group size: